K-homological finiteness and hyperbolic groups: Preliminaries on boundaries of hyperbolic spaces

 \begin{defn}[Gromov] The space $X$ is \emph{hyperbolic} if there exists a constant $\delta\geq 0$ such that, for all $x,y,z,o\in X$, we have

 \end{defn}

-Let $X$ be hyperbolic, and fix a basepoint $o\in X$.
-A sequence $(x_i)$ \emph{converges to infinity} if $(x_i,x_j)_o\to\infty$ as $i,j\to\infty$.
+Let $X$ be a hyperbolic space, and fix a basepoint $o\in X$.
+A sequence $(x_i)\subseteq X$ \emph{converges to infinity} if $(x_i,x_j)_o\to\infty$ as $i,j\to\infty$.
 Two sequences $(x_i)$, $(y_i)$ converging to infinity are \emph{asymptotic} if $(x_i,y_i)_o\to\infty$ as $i\to\infty$.
 The asymptotic relation is an equivalence on sequences converging to infinity.
-A basepoint change modifies the Gromov product by a uniformly bounded amount, so convergence to infinity and the asymptotic relation are independent of the chosen basepoint $o\in X$.
+Both convergence to infinity, and the asymptotic relation, are independent of the chosen basepoint $o\in X$.
 The \emph{boundary} of $X$, denoted $\bd X$, is the set of asymptotic classes of sequences converging to infinity.
 A sequence $(x_i)\subseteq X$ \emph{converges to} $\xi\in\bd X$ if $(x_i)$ converges to infinity, and the asymptotic class of $(x_i)$ is $\xi$.

 The Gromov product on $\bd X\times \bd X$ is defined as follows:

 If $\xi=\xi'$, then $(\xi,\xi')_o=\infty$.
 If $\xi\neq \xi'$, then the sequence $(x_i,x'_i)_o$ is bounded whenever $x_i\to\xi$ and $x'_i\to\xi'$, hence $(\xi,\xi')_o<\infty$.
 It turns out that